Kiel et Tanger: Posterity

 Kiel and Tanger is a work hailed for its quality of anticipation of international relations.
 In 1972, during a lecture given at the Institute of Political Studies in Paris, Georges Pompidou quotes a passage from Kiel and Tanger:

 The world will therefore have the chance to represent itself for a long time... as a compound of two systems: several empires, with a number of nationalities, small or medium, in between.
 The world thus formed will not be the most peaceful.
 The weak will be too weak there, the powerful too powerful and the peace of one and the other will only rest on the terror that the colossi will have been able to inspire reciprocally.
 Mutual fear society, alternating bullying company, organized cannibalism !

 He adds "someone who has never been my mentor, far from it, Charles Maurras has, in Kiel and Tanger, from 1910, foreseen the current world".

-Kiel et Tanger is the first book by Maurras read by Éric Zemmour before discovering Devant l'Allemagne éternelle.
+Éric Zemmour stated that he discovered Maurras very late in his life, only when he was 40-years-old, and that Kiel et Tanger was the first, and for a long time, only, work of Maurras he read, before discovering much later Devant l'Allemagne éternelle.